 Actor-illusionist-inventor and NYTW Usual Suspect Geoff Sobelle’s “virtuosic” New York Times Critics Pick The Object Lesson comes to NYTW for a strictly limited engagement.
-This immersive theatrical installation turns the theatre into a storage facility of gargantuan proportion where audiences are free to roam and poke through the clutter.
+This tactile installation turns the theatre into a storage facility of gargantuan proportion where audiences are free to roam and sift through the clutter.
 Sobelle transforms this makeshift attic into a space of reflection and wonder as he unpacks our relationship to everyday objects: breaking, buying, finding, fixing, giving, losing, winning, trading, selling, stealing, storing, collecting, cluttering, clearing, packing up, passing on, buried under… a world of things.
 The Object Lesson is a meditation on the stuff we cling to and the crap we leave behind.

 Listen to creator and performer Geoff Sobelle chat with NPR’s “All Things Considered” about the creation of THE OBJECT LESSON and the relationship people have to “the stuff” in their lives.